Farm Power generates energy for PSE customers

 The dairy digester is capable of producing up to 750 kilowatts of electricity – or approximately the energy needed to power 500 homes – and will provide electricity to PSE’s Green Power Program.

 “Our environment, and our tradition of family farming in the Skagit Valley, both demand new ways of solving old problems,” said Kevin Maas, 33, a former high school teacher who founded Farm Power with his brother Daryl, 31, in 2007.
-“Our Rexville dairy digester is the result of many state, community and business leaders coming together to help turn our vision of a renewable energy facility into a new source of opportunities for Skagit County farmers.”
+“Our Rexville dairy digester — a form of cow pie power advocated by regional officials — is the result of many state, community and business leaders coming together to help turn our vision of a renewable energy facility into a new source of opportunities for Skagit County farmers.”

 “Renewable energy does more than help secure the future of our environment, it brings new opportunities to Skagit County and other communities served by PSE,” said Steve Reynolds, PSE president and CEO.
-“Our Green Power Program customers can be proud of knowing that by choosing renewable energy they are playing a key role in making local, projects such as Farm Power possible.”
+“Our Green Power Program customers can be proud of knowing that by choosing renewable energy, they support farmers and co-ops making local power projects such as Farm Power possible.”

 “Kevin and I grew up in Skagit County, and we want the next generation to experience local farming in our community just like we did,” said Daryl Maas, who joined his brother after serving in the Air Force. ”We are thrilled to partner with dairy farmers who are constantly making their own long-term investments in local economic development, and we look forward to helping make their operations more and more sustainable.”